PeterBassett/Compiler/README.md

 Functionality implemented so far.

-* Very simple Procedural language with syntax similar to TypeScript or Go.
+* Simple Procedural language with syntax similar to TypeScript or Go.
 * Parsing
 * A full Syntax tree, representing every typed character in the input program, comments, whitespace and errors included.
 * Type Checking produces a Bound tree.
 This strips lexical details and includes symantic details and type information.